 Unfortunately, upon closer scrutiny it turns out many of the benefits of red wine are a myth.
 As we’ve covered recently, the polyphenols in red wine are likely too low to have any real impact.
 And even if they weren’t, the potential negative health effects of alcohol (including liver disease, hypertension, and heart damage) would quickly outweigh the benefits.
 “Mommy wine culture” also seems to be masking an increase in alcoholism among women.
 If your wine belly is growing, it might be a warning sign that you are drinking more than is healthy.

 Your Secret Weapon: Moderation

-The good news is that you don’t have to cut wine out of your life completely to eliminate wine belly.
+The good news is that you don’t have to cut wine out of your life completely to eliminate a wine belly.
 Studies indicate that light, occasional alcohol consumption doesn’t have a big impact on your weight.
 The main issues are heavy drinking and binge drinking: four or more glasses on one occasion, or more than 7 glasses per week overall.
 If you’re able to consistently moderate your wine consumption, you’ll be consuming fewer calories and will have a better chance of getting rid of the wine belly for good.